 For my PhD in the lab of Prof. Dennis Bamford, University of Helsinki, I studied a bacteriophage genome packaging ATPase.
 After that, I worked with Prof. Peter Prevelige, in Birmingham, Alabama, where I used phage display to identify peptides that inhibit viral assembly.
 Since returning to Finland, I have also worked on transposons as gene transfer vehicles and neuronal leucine-rich repeat proteins before joining the Paavilainen lab in 2014.
 In my free time, I enjoy gardening and dancing salsa.

-I work as a postdoctoral researcher and as a business development team member in the Paavilainen lab.
+I work as a postdoctoral researcher and as a commercial lead in the Paavilainen lab.
 My interest is to understand better the underlying cellular mechanisms to enhance the production and characterization of demanding target proteins, such as the expression of therapeutic antibodies, or other suitable candidates for future diagnostic purposes.
-I find my work inspiring, as it enables me to bind together the traditional Academic research with modern commercial flavor.
+I find my work inspiring, as it enables me to bind together traditional Academic research with modern commercial flavor.
 My strengths include time management and multitasking.

 Examining protein complexes within the context of the native cellular milieu is essential to the study of their natural interactions.
 In order to probe the complex pathways of protein biogenesis, we capitalize on recent advances in genome editing to install purification handles to genes of interest using CRISPR-Cas mechanisms in order to preserve the cellular interactome.
 My current aim is to look beyond the translocon and capture the signal peptidase complex while engaged in processing a native signal peptide.